 How to shop compliant, tested hemp

-• All hemp products must have COA showing Total THC and be available to commissioner on request
+• All hemp products must be tested and accompanied by a COA showing Total THC; COA must be available to the commissioner.

 Educational content only — not legal or medical advice.